MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Relational-Database.md

 	<li> Service as a service: SaaS utilizes the internet to deliver applications, which are managed by a third-party vendor, to its users. </li>
 </ul>

+<h3> SQL Server on Azure VMs (IaaS)

-<p><b>SQL Server on Azure VMs</b>: is an Infrastructure-as-a-Service (IaaS) offering and allows you to run SQL Server inside a fully-managed VM in Azure.
+<p>SQL Server on Azure VMs is an Infrastructure-as-a-Service (IaaS) offering and allows you to run SQL Server inside a fully-managed VM in Azure.
 This is a good option for migrating on-premises SQL Server databases and applications without any database change.
 The SQL Server installed on the VM is identical to the SQL Server you have installed on-premises.
 Also, the IaaS option gives you full control over the database engine.
 You could control the timing of maintenance and patching of your database engine.
 You could also pause or stop the virtual machine whenever you don't need the SQL database (to save some costs).  </p>

 <p> <i> A database engine (or storage engine) is the underlying software component that a database management system (DBMS) uses to create, read, update and delete (CRUD) data from a database. </p> </i>

+<h3> Azure SQL Database (PaaS)  </h3>
-<p><b>Azure SQL Database</b>: A relational database-as-a-service (PaaS) hosted in Azure, this is a platform-as-a-service (PaaS) offering.
+<p>Azure SQL Database is a relational database-as-a-service (PaaS) hosted in Azure, this is a platform-as-a-service (PaaS) offering.
 The database has additional features that are not availaible in SQL Server, such as built-in high availability, intelligence, and management.
 Pay-as-you-go with options to scale up or out for greater power (with no interruption).
 Has multiple deployment options and service tiers. </p>

 <b> Benefits </b>